Featured Trail: Anishinaabe Waadiziwin / Hickory Valley Trail Loop

 Directions and Parking

 Parking is available at the Arboretum, either in the main traffic circle or in the lot towards the road.
-Pay and display charges apply ($3/hour to a maximum of $15), or FREE with a valid RBG Parking Pass (included in your Membership, or daily admission to the cultivated garden areas).
+Parking fees apply or FREE with a valid RBG Parking Pass (included in your Membership, or daily admission to the cultivated garden areas).